lm3nitro/Projects/New/Network Services FTP.md

 FTP, or File Transfer Protocol, is a standard network protocol used to transfer files between a client and a server over the internet.
 It allows users to upload, download, and manage files on remote servers easily.
 FTP can operate in two modes: active and passive, which dictate how the connection is established and how data is transferred.

-In active mode lets the server connect to the client, while passive mode allows the client to connect to the server, helping to navigate firewall restrictions.
+In active mode let's the server connect to the client, while passive mode allows the client to connect to the server, helping to navigate firewall restrictions.

 ### Scope: